Skip to contents

 • playlist_display_option - what to show in the plays table?
 Either “dv_codes” (scouted codes) or “commentary” (a plain-language interpretation of the touches)

 • end_convention determines whether you are treating the end coordinate of an attack or serve as the actual end location (i.e. where the ball contacted the floor or out of bounds area), or the intended end location.
 The actual might differ from the intended if there is a block touch or the ball hit the net.
-If ‘actual’, and a block touch is recorded, then the end location of the attack will not be used for the dig location (the dig location will be missing).
+If “actual”, and a block touch is recorded, then the end location of the attack will not be used for the dig location (the dig location will be missing).

 • transition_sets.
 If FALSE, then sets in transition are not scouted.
 After entering an attack end location (and play continues) the next click will be for the counterattack start location, with no set scouted in between.

-Scouting
+Scouting in detail

-The scouting process is a guided one.
+The click-scouting process is a guided one.
 Each contact is marked by clicking on the video at the time and point of contact, with the point of contact being the point on the floor directly below the ball as it is being played.
 This will often be between the player’s feet as they dig or set the ball, or below them if they are jumping to spike.

 • unpause the video.
 The number of the serving player and their serve type (float/jump/etc) will be shown below the video panel.
 You can change the serve type before the serve, if you can see that it is wrong